mircea-pavel-anton/mirceanton.com/content/posts/2022-12-05-devember-devlog-1/index.md

 ---
-title: Week 1 - Planning is Essential, but Plans are Useless
+title: Planning is Essential, but Plans are Useless
 description: In this blog post, I go over the progress I made on my Devember project during the first week of development.

 series: [ Devember 2022 ]